 Causal Research (Explanatory research)

-Causal research, also known as explanatory research is conducted in order to identify the extent and nature of cause-and-effect relationships.
+Causal research, also known as explanatory research is a type of research that aims to identify the extent and nature of cause-and-effect relationships.
 Causal research can be conducted in order to assess impacts of specific changes on existing norms, various processes etc.

 The table below compares the main characteristics of causal research to exploratory and descriptive research designs:[1]